MillerTech-CRM/uk.co.nfpservices.module.memberonlyevent/README.md

 Member Only Event
 =================

+**This repository has been moved to https://lab.civicrm.org/extensions/memberonlyevent.
+Please visit the new location for the latest updates and contributions.**

 - *Do you want to restrict registration to certain events to logged in members only but still have other events open to the public?*
 If the answer to the above question is yes, then this extension is for you.
 This extension allows you to set a flag to any event so registration is restricted to those that have a current membership.